thisguytrades/thisguytrades.com/data/how-to-start-trading-stocks/content.md

 You need to open a stock trading account with a stock trading broker.

 I use three different brokers in the UK:
-+ [Freetrade](https://freetrade.io/freeshare?code=HXL1PCFK0N&sender=YxfmwwRA) - I am an investor.
++ [Freetrade](https://freetrade.io/freeshare?code=HXL1PCFK0N&sender=YxfmwwRA) - I am an investor and a user.
 Follow the link to get a free share.
-+ [Trading 212](http://www.trading212.com/invite/FMXVupQC) - follow the link to get a free share.
++ [Trading 212](http://www.trading212.com/invite/FMXVupQC) - I am a user.
+Follow the link to get a free share.
-+ [InteractiveBrokers](https://www.interactivebrokers.co.uk/) - no free share from these guys unfortunately.
++ [InteractiveBrokers](https://www.interactivebrokers.co.uk/) - I am a user.
+No free share from these guys, unfortunately.

 [Freetrade](https://freetrade.io/freeshare?code=HXL1PCFK0N&sender=YxfmwwRA) is the easiest and the cheapest out of all three to use.
 Once you open an account with them, the next step is to deposit your saved money.